-- 6.1 Drivers will be evaluated initially on their record of achievements (age + career record), then on their overall performance during races (measured as per Article 6.4 and according to the criteria listed under Article 8). - 6.2 After a driver has received an initial categorisation, this may be adjusted according to their monitored race pace after their first season in a monitored series, with the exception of drivers under the age of 27 who will remain Silver as a minimum. - 6.3 A driver aged 27 or older, having raced in any monitored series for a minimum of three seasons with an average lap time consistently as slow as or slower than the average lap time of drivers of a lower grade competing in the same event may be considered for a downgrade for the following season.
-Only data from Series where the driver has competed in at least 75% of the races of each season will be considered.
-The responsibility lies with the driver to provide such data. - 6.4 Average calculations are performed based on the lap times set by each driver during the races which have taken place during a season.
-For races up to two hours, the ten fastest laps are used.
+- 6.1 Drivers will be evaluated initially on their record of achievements (age + career record), then on their overall performance during races (measured as per Article 6.4 and according to the criteria listed under Article 8). - 6.2 After a driver has received an initial categorisation, this may be adjusted according to their monitored race pace after their first season in a monitored series, with the exception of drivers under the age of 27 who will remain Silver as a minimum. - 6.3 Driver evaluation will be conducted according to the following guidelines, and drivers are encouraged to use them in their data submissions: - 6.3.1 Upgrade: a driver as fast or faster than the average performance of drivers of the higher categorisation, in 30% or more of the races of each series in which they compete of a given season, may be considered for upgrade.